-The subject property comprises an extended semi-detached villa located within popular Giffnock district, lying to the south of Glasgow City Centre, where surrounding properties are similar in age and character.
+The subject property comprises a semi-detached bungalow with rear projection and attic conversion located within the popular Clarkston district lying to the south of Glasgow city centre, where surrounding properties are similar age and character.

 Adequate local shopping, educational and public transport facilities are available close by.